ReApptor/ReApptor.TypeScript.Linq/ReApptor.TypeScript.Linq/README.md

 #### Example
-The following code examples demonstrates how to use FirstOrDefault to return the first element of an array that satisfies a condition or a default value if the defaultValue has a value and not.
+The following code examples demonstrates how to use FirstOrDefault to return the first element of an array that satisfies a condition or a default value if the defaultValue parameter is specified, otherwise null.

 ###### Return first element in the sequence
 ```typescript